lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  This is a large table, and there are both horizontal and vertical scrollbars to permit the use to scroll to other parts of the table.

+    The Table Browser Window, showing the contents of Table 2, including for the columns just created.

 **2.10.**  As a brief aside, let's create a skyplot of the RA,DEC positions of the stars returned by the query.
 To do